Care of lacerations

 If deemed necessary, antibiotics are given as early as possible; the first dose may be given parenterally.

-Wound infection occurs in 2 to 5% of lacerations; steadily increasing pain ≥ 12 h after closure is often the earliest manifestation, and initial signs are redness more than about 0.5 cm from the wound edge, swelling, tenderness, and warmth.
-Later signs may include fever, purulent drainage, and ascending lymphangitis.
-Systemic antibiotics effective against skin flora are begun; a 1st-generation cephalosporin (eg, cephalexin 500 mg po qid) or, for intraoral infection, penicillin 500 mg po qid, is typically used.
+Wound infection occurs in 2 to 5% of lacerations; steadily increasing pain ≥ 12 hours after closure is often the earliest manifestation, and initial signs are redness more than about 0.5 cm from the wound edge, swelling, tenderness, and warmth.
+Later signs may include fever, purulent drainage, and ascending lymphangitis Lymphangitis Lymphangitis is acute bacterial infection (usually streptococcal) of peripheral lymphatic channels.
+(See also Overview of Bacterial Skin Infections and Lymphadenitis.)
+Typical causes of lymphangitis... read more .
+Systemic antibiotics effective against skin flora are begun; a 1st-generation cephalosporin (eg, cephalexin 500 mg orally 4 times a day) or, for intraoral infection, penicillin 500 mg po qid, is typically used.
 Infection beginning > 5 to 7 days after injury suggests a retained foreign body.

 Closure material (except for tissue adhesive) is removed after various intervals depending on location.
 For facial lacerations, sutures are removed in 3 to 5 days to prevent cross-hatching and visible needle entrance marks; some clinicians apply adhesive strips to bolster the wound for a few more days.
 Sutures and staples on the torso and upper extremities are removed in 7 to 10 days.
 Sutures and staples on hands and fingers, the extensor surface of the elbow, knee, and anywhere below the knee should remain for 10 to 12 days.